-AAV-Dok7 gene therapy targets defects in neuromuscular junction formation.
-Delivered once, via intravascular injection, the therapy increases production of Dok7 and activation of molecular events that lead to neuromuscular junction formation.
+AMP-101 gene targets neuromuscular junction formation and stability.
+Delivered once, AMP-101 increases production of Dok7 and activation of molecular events that lead to neuromuscular junction formation.

 Amplo’s initial focus is Dok7 congenital myasthenia syndrome (CMS), a disease that causes systemic muscle wasting, difficulty in breathing and swallowing.
 Dok7 CMS affects approximately 2,000-4,000 patients in the major markets.
 In preclinical studies conducted at the University of Tokyo and in Amplo's pharmacology studies, AMP-101 cures mice lacking Dok7 protein.